Do you want to become a citizen of the United States through marriage?

 According to recent estimates, almost 4 million people in the United States are married to foreign nationals.

-While the process of acquiring a U.S. citizen through marriage might be lengthy and complicated, it is doable provided the proper procedures are taken.
+While the process of acquiring a U.S. citizen through marriage might be lengthy and complicated, it is doable, provided the proper procedures are followed.

 In this article, we’ll walk you through the process of becoming a U.S. citizen through marriage in 2023.